togakangaroo/togakangaroo.github.io/about.md

 ## Bio

 I am a software developer, speaker, teacher, writer, and comedian with an interest in the various techniques that can make software simple, extensible, and communicative.
-I teach and help build curriculum with [Operation Spark](https://operationspark.org/).
+I have worked in software consulting for over a decade as an individual contributor, team lead, and director.
+I am currently CTO at [Operation Spark](https://operationspark.org/).
 I mentor with [Operation Code (unrelated)](https://operationcode.org/).
 I speak regularly on Javascript, C#, MVC, testing, interviewing, etc at conferences, usergroups, and to my cat (singular - the other one won't listen to me).

 [Find me on Twitter](https://twitter.com/togakangaroo) or try out the Disqus forms on my posts and let me know if they work.
 In general, it's not very hard to find a way to contact me.